Undergraduate Engineering Degrees

 Students are required to meet regularly with advisors in both A&D and CoE to review specific course requirements and to develop a plan of study.
 It is the student’s responsibility to develop a strategy for completing the degree requirements for both undergraduate degrees, as well as learn the academic policies for both units as described in the A&D Undergraduate Student Handbook and the CoE Bulletin.
 In order to remain in good academic standing in both A&D and CoE, MDDP students must maintain a minimum cumulative grade point average of 2.0, and must follow additional academic policies of both academic units.

 Degree requirements must be met for both programs simultaneously to be eligible to receive the appropriate undergraduate degrees.
-Candidates must complete a Bachelor of Science in Engineering (B.S.E.) in the College of Engineering, and a Bachelor of Fine Art (B.F.A.) in the School of Art & Design.
+Candidates must complete a Bachelor of Science in Engineering (B.S.E.) in the College of Engineering, and a Bachelor of Fine Arts (B.F.A.) or a Bachelor of Arts (B.A.) in the Stamps School of Art & Design.
 Upon completion of the requirements of both academic units, MDDP students are granted concurrent degrees.
 If a requirement for either degree is lacking, neither degree will be conferred.
 The student must submit a separate Diploma Application through Wolverine Access to each unit along with any additional required documents.

 College of Engineering and the Taubman College of Architecture and Urban Planning